 Generally, what can be done in these types of situations?

 Sometimes a "Band-Aid" can be used.
 This is a removable appliance that will reposition the lower jaw.
 Sometimes just wearing this at night will be enough to keep the symptoms below a person's threshold.
-For some people this is all they want.
+For some people, this is all they want.
 However, this will not relieve the stress that the abnormal bite is causing 24/7 and its long-term effects.
-The best solution is orthopedic repositioning of the jaws to create a 24/7 harmonious jaw relationship that has a positive effect on one's health.
+The best solution is orthopedic repositioning of the jaws to create a 24/7 harmonious jaw relationship that has a positive impact on one's health.
+Contact us if you're needing orthopedic repositioning.

 © 2017, Mark A. Breiner, DDS